Distributing closed-source frameworks with SPM

 Project setup

-This part both excited and worried me.
-Would SPM and Swift be mature enough to support what I was trying to do?
-I based everything on technologies that hasn’t been out for even two years, with new core features being released with each new Swift version.
+This both excited and worried me.
+I was excited to try distributing binary dependencies with SPM, but would it be mature enough to support it?
+I based everything on a tool that hasn’t been out for even two years.
 Would it work?

-Since I host my open-source projects on GitHub, this was a natural place for me to host the closed-source project as well.
+Since I host the open-source project on GitHub, this was a natural place for me to host the closed-source version too.
 However, a public repository means public code, which wouldn’t work in this case.
-To keep the library closed-source, I realized that I had to keep the source code separated from the distribution package.
-In GitHub words, this meant that I had to keep the source code in a private repo, then compile it and add the compiled framework to a public repo that would be used for distribution.
+I had to separate the source code from the distribution somehow.

-The private, closed-source repository will not be a Swift Package, but rather contain an Xcode project with a Framework target for each supported platform.
-The frameworks are then built and added to an XCFramework
+The private repository contains a Swift Package as well as an Xcode project that builds the package into a framework for each platform.
+The frameworks are then used to generate an XCFramework

 , which contains all compiled frameworks.

-- Make the framework support all platforms you need, e.g. iOS and macOS
+- Make the framework support all platforms you need, e.g. iOS & macOS.

-To build a platform-specific archive, run this script (MyLibrary should be replaced with your library name):
+To build a platform-specific archive, just run this script with the variables replaced:

 xcodebuild archive \